prometheus/prometheus/documentation/examples/kubernetes-rabbitmq/README.md

 It uses a third party [RabbitMQ exporter](https://github.com/kbudde/rabbitmq_exporter).

-Since the [RabbitMQ exporter](https://github.com/kbudde/rabbitmq_exporter) needs to scrape the RabbitMQ management API to scrap data, and it defaults to localhost, it is easier to simply embed the **kbudde/rabbitmq-exporter** on the same pod as RabbitMQ, this way they share the same network.
+Since the [RabbitMQ exporter](https://github.com/kbudde/rabbitmq_exporter) needs to scrape the RabbitMQ management API to scrape data, and it defaults to localhost, it is easier to simply embed the **kbudde/rabbitmq-exporter** on the same pod as RabbitMQ, this way they share the same network.